mingdali6717/Ensemble-of-Retrievers/README.md

 # Unraveling and Mitigating Retriever Inconsistencies in Retrieval-Augmented Large Language Model
 This is the official repository for our ACL 2024 (findings) paper [Unraveling and Mitigating Retriever Inconsistencies in Retrieval-Augmented Large Language Model](https://arxiv.org/abs/2405.20680).
-We propose Ensemble of Retrievers (EoR), a trainable generate-then-rerank framework that first generates answers from different retrievers and then select the best one out of them.
+We propose Ensemble of Retrievers (EoR), a trainable generate-then-rerank framework that first generates answers from different retrievers (we implement 16 different retrievers including retreival-free) and then select the best one out of them.
 Our experiments demonstrate that EoR can adaptively retrieve from different knowledge sources and boost the performance of Retrieval-Augmented Language Models.

 Our framework is composed of three parts: **Controller**, **Generator** and **Evaluator**.
 The Controller takes the responsibility to retrieve and process differet knowledge (i.e. implementing different retrievers) and the Generator generate responses for each retriever.
 Then the Evaluator evaluate all responses and select the best one as the final answer.